chloealbright/DevHiveMind/Architecture/Vertical vs Horizontal scaling.md

 Less complicated maintenance - Not only is maintenance cheaper but it is less complex because of the number of nodes you will need to manage.

 Less need for software changes - You are less likely to change how the software on a server works or how it is implemented.

+# Microservice Scaling
+At a higher scope, in terms of microservices, you can apply both vertical and horizontal scaling as well.
+Vertical scaling might involve optimizing the performance of a single microservice, while horizontal scaling can involve deploying multiple instances of a microservice to handle increased loads.
+This is a common approach in microservices architectures to achieve scalability and fault tolerance.

+## Horizontal Scaling (Microservices):
+   - In microservices, horizontal scaling means adding more instances of the same service to distribute the load and improve redundancy.
+   - Instead of making a single service more powerful, you add more identical instances of the service to handle more requests and increase fault tolerance.
+   - Horizontal scaling is beneficial when the system needs to handle increased traffic and needs redundancy and high availability.

+## Vertical Scaling (Microservices):
+- In microservices architecture, vertical scaling involves increasing the resources (CPU, memory, etc.) of a single service or component to handle increased load or demand.
+   - This means that you're making the existing service more powerful by adding more capacity to it.
+   - Vertical scaling is suitable when a specific microservice is a performance bottleneck, and you want to optimize it by enhancing its capabilities.